zsturgess/overwatch/app/Resources/docs/index.md

 ##Expectations
 Overwatch comes bundled with the following expectations:
-- _toPing_ - Expects the hostname or IP address given as the actual to respond to an ICMP ping
+- [toPing](expectations/to_ping.md) - Expects the hostname or IP address given as the actual to respond to an ICMP ping
-  e.g. `Expect 8.8.8.8 toPing` passes because 8.8.8.8 responds to an ICMP ping

-- _toResolveTo_ - Expects the hostname given as the actual to have a DNS record with the value of the expected
+- [toResolveTo](expectations/to_resolve_to.md) - Expects the hostname given as the actual to have a DNS record with the value of the expected
-  e.g. `Expect status.github.com toResolveTo octostatus-production.github.com` passes because status.github.com has a CNAME record whose value is octostatus-production.github.com

 Overwatch is also set up in such a way to allow the creation of 3rd Party "addon" expectations, see [Extending Overwatch](extending.md)